 The use of natural gas and propane vehicles is an important way to diversify U.S. transportation fuel supply and reduce U.S. reliance on foreign oil.
 Both natural gas and propane are primarily produced in the U.S., which increases U.S. energy security and creates job opportunities.
 Most natural gas and propane vehicles in Indiana are used by government or commercial fleets, and natural gas and propane filling stations are spreading quickly across Indiana.

-Propane becomes liquid when pressurized and is then known as liquefied petroleum gas (LPG).
-LPG is stored on a vehicle in a tank pressurized to around 150 pounds per square inch.
+becomes liquid when pressurized and is then known as liquefied petroleum gas (LPG)is stored on a vehicle in a tank pressurized to around 150 pounds per square inch.
 LPG has high energy density and low maintenance costs.
-LPG's high octane rating (104 to 112 compared with 87 to 92 for gasoline) has resulted in documented engine life of up to two times that of gasoline engines.
+Its high octane rating (104 to 112 compared with 87 to 92 for gasoline) has resulted in documented engine life of up to two times that of gasoline engines.
 However, a gallon of LPG has about 25% less energy than a gallon of gasoline.

 Fueling Station Locations

 - There's an app for that!
 The free Alternative Fueling Station Locator iPhone app, developed by the National Renewable Energy Laboratory, allows iPhone users to find the closest CNG, LNG, and Propane stations within a 30-mile radius.
 Users can view the locations on a map or as a list containing station addresses, phone numbers, and hours of operation.